From BR Bullpen

 Overally, Kelly hit .148/.281/.148 in 32 plate appearances for the 2007 Pirates and .247/.335/.307 in 52 games for Indianapolis.

 He signed a minor league contract with the Arizona Diamondbacks in December of 2007 but was later released.
+He was then picked up again by Detroit and has played for them since 2008 as a utility player.

 Sources: "Infielder's intangibles striking" by Paul Meyer in the 3/15/07 Pittsburgh Post-Gazette, "Mt.
 Lebanon's Kelly living a dream in Pirates' camp" by Dejan Kovacevic in the 3/1/07 South edition of the Post-Gazette, MLB.com, 2001-2007 Baseball Almanacs